webplatform/docs/dom/Selection/collapse/index.md

 {{Page_Title}}
 {{Flags
-|State=Ready to Use
+|State=Almost Ready
+|Editorial notes=The previous note said -
-|Editorial notes=MSDN documentation is incorrect.
-offset may have 0 or 1 value;
+MSDN documentation is incorrect. offset may have 0 or 1 value;

 offset
     0 - Collapses the selection from the anchor to the beginning of parentNode's text.
     1 - Collapses the selection from the anchor to the end of parentNode's text.

+However, testing in Chrome, values other than 0 or 1 are supported and are affecting the position of the caret accordingly.
 |Checked_Out=No
 |High-level issues=Needs Topics, Missing Relevant Sections, Data Not Semantic, Unreviewed Import
 |Content=Incomplete, Not Neutral, Cleanup, Compatibility Incomplete, Examples Best Practices